 - It is your responsibility to make sure you are able to volunteer while in the UK.
-In general if you are from the European Union (not including Bulgaria, Romania and Croatia) or European Economic Area you will be able to volunteer with us but you should always check your visa conditions to be certain of this.
+In general if you are from the European Union or European Economic Area you will be able to volunteer with us but you should always check your visa conditions to be certain of this.
 If you have any doubts or questions you should contact UK Visas and Immigration.

 - If you have refugee status or have exceptional leave to remain then you are very welcome to volunteer with us.

 - If you are an Asylum Seeker then you can also volunteer with us.
 If your final appeal is refused and you are denied leave to remain then you will have to stop volunteering with us.